 The trick is to add a profile photo to give your email signature a personal touch.
 Adding an image also allows readers to remember and recognize you.

-Essentially, readers who come across your emails are able to put a face to your name.
+Essentially, readers who come across your emails can put a face to your name.
 This makes your communication more effective and increases the likelihood of your emails converting.

 As a result, the email signature is more colorful and personalized.
 It also adheres to the unwritten rules of professional images, which include:

-• The face taking up at least 60% of the frame
+- The face takes up at least 60% of the frame

 Image via WiseStamp

-Alternatively, you can use a company logo in place of your personal image.
+Alternatively, you can use a company logo in place of your image.

-Sharing brand assets like your company’s logo is a great way to build brand awareness especially if you often conduct business through email.
+Keep in mind, as you learn how to create a professional email signature, that sharing brand assets like your company’s logo is a great way to build brand awareness.
+This is especially the case if you often conduct business through email.

 Social Media Links